Holi0317/bb2gh/README.md

 github's rate limit.
 If we hit rate limit, we just start a new job with a new github token.

+(Remember to change the release number in the workflow files)

 ```yaml
 # .github/workflows/reserve.yml
 name: Reserve